-Oily Pakoda: Fry at medium heat in the oil so that the pakoda do not absorb too much oil.
+Oily Pakora: Fry at medium heat in the oil so that the pakoda do not absorb too much oil.
 Do not fry on a low heat as then the pakoda will absorb more oil.
-Frying on a high heat will cook and brown the batter from outside leaving the insides raw and uncooked.
-Adding 1 to 2 teaspoons hot oil to the batter helps in making the pakoda crisp and reduces the oil absorption.
+Frying on a high heat will cook and brown bread pakora from outside leaving the insides raw and uncooked.
+Adding 1 to 2 teaspoons hot oil to the besan batter helps in making the pakoda crisp and reduces the oil absorption.

-Batter Consistency: For the batter make a medium consistency batter.
+Batter Consistency: Make a medium consistency batter.
 A thick batter will be dense and not have a soft, fluffy outer texture.
 A thin batter will make the pakoda soggy by absorbing too much oil.

 Scaling: You can easily halve or double the recipe.

 Substitute for Dry Mango Powder: Substitute ½ teaspoon lemon juice for dry mango powder.

 Carom seeds: Skip carom seeds if you do not have them.